NKI-GCF/XenofilteR/README.md

 follows:

     > source("http://bioconductor.org/biocLite.R")
-    > biocLite(c("matrixStats", "gtools", "data.table", "S4Vectors",
-                 "IRanges", "Rsamtools", "GenomicAlignments",
-                 "GenomicRanges", "GenomeInfoDb", "BiocParallel",
-                 "futile.logger"))
+    > biocLite(c("Rsamtools", "GenomicAlignments", "BiocParallel", "futile.logger"))

-As the last step in the installation process, the latest CopywriteR package can be downloaded from the
+As the last step in the installation process, the latest XenofilteR package can be downloaded from the
 [XenoFilteR releases webpage](https://github.com/PeeperLab/XenoFilteR/releases)
 and installed using the following command: